Welpyes/Terminal-Lyrics-Parser/README.md

 ```bash
 ./lrc.py
 ```
-3. Play a song in an MPRIS-compliant player.
+3. Play a song in an compatible player.
 The script displays lyrics synchronized with playback, with a status bar at the bottom.
 4. Press `Ctrl+C` to exit.

 ### Command-Line Flags